cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

       scripts.

-      Once the workflow has reached the final cycle point and all tasks have succeeded the workflow will automatically shutdown.
+      Once the workflow has reached the final cycle point and all tasks have succeeded the scheduler will shut down automatically.

       ..
 TODO: Advise on what to do if all does not go well.